Martin Stigsgaard

-Martin Erdmann Stigsgaard (born June 16, 1971) is a Danish-American architect.
+Martin Erdmann Stigsgaard (born 16 June 1971) is a Danish-American architect.

 Early life and education

 Stigsgaard grew up in Denmark and moved to New York City in 1998.

-The architect received both a Bachelor's and master's degree in architecture from The Royal Academy of Fine Arts in Copenhagen, Denmark and a master's degree in architecture from the University of Washington.
+He earned bachelor's and master's degrees in architecture from the Royal Danish Academy of Fine Arts in Copenhagen and another master's degree in architecture from the University of Washington.

-Stigsgaard has taught at the Royal Academy of Fine Arts, in Denmark, the Spitzer School of Architecture in New York, and a reviewer at the University of Southern California, Columbia University, Woodbury College, Pratt Institute, and Cooper Union.
-Stigsgaard has lectured and taught at 'T' Space, founded by Steven Holl as a multidisciplinary arts organization in Rhinebeck.
+Stigsgaard has taught at the Royal Danish Academy of Fine Arts and the Spitzer School of Architecture in New York, and has served as a design reviewer at the University of Southern California, Columbia University, Woodbury College, Pratt Institute, and Cooper Union.
+He has lectured and taught at 'T' Space, a multidisciplinary arts organization in Rhinebeck founded by Steven Holl.

-StudioSTIGSGAARD

-StudioSTIGSGAARD is a multidisciplinary architectural practice that engages in a broad range of projects spanning architecture, exhibition design, art, and research.
-Recent projects include winning the competition for a presidential library, high-rise development in Denver, and residential projects in Los Angeles and New York City.
+Early career

+Shortly after the September 11 attacks in 2001, Stigsgaard took part in the recovery and archival work at Ground Zero.

+As lead designer for Voorsanger Architects, Stigsgaard led the design of The National WWII Museum in New Orleans, won through a 2003 competition.
+The project ran about twenty years, and its final phase opened in November 2023.
+He was also lead designer on the master plan study for the UAE National Military Museum in Abu Dhabi.

+In 2007, Stigsgaard founded the art collective New Weather Group, which has exhibited at MoMA PS1 and the Cleveland Sculpture Center.

+studioSTIGSGAARD

-Currently, StudioSTIGSGAARD is working on several residential projects around the country, as well as a Presidential Library located in the southeast of the United States.
-In addition, StudioSTIGSGAARD is collaborating with VoorsangerMathes in for master planning and fundraising for a future Vietnam War Museum in Lubbock, Texas.
+studioSTIGSGAARD is Stigsgaard's architectural practice, working in architecture, exhibition design, art, and research.
+Its work has included residential projects in Los Angeles and New York City and a high-rise development in Denver.
+The firm is collaborating with VoorsangerMathes on master planning and fundraising for a proposed Vietnam War museum in Lubbock, Texas.

-In 2023, the firm was one of five firms shortlisted to design the memorial in Las Vegas commemorating victims of the mass shooting.
-The Unity Ribbon Memorial is shaped by the collective experiences of loss, resilience, and unity, drawing deeply from the community's input through surveys, workshops, and dialogues.
-The design reflects the spirit of the bereaved, honoring the lives lost and providing a sanctuary for diverse healing journeys.
-It incorporates elements inspired by the community’s love for country music, the stunning landscapes of Las Vegas, and the city's enduring resilience.

-In 2018 studioSTIGSGAARD developed the architecture and exhibition design for the late artist Rammellzee's retrospective, Racing for Thunder, at Red Bull Arts in New York City.
-The exhibition was curated by Max Wolf and Carlo McCormick.
+In 2018, studioSTIGSGAARD designed the architecture and exhibition layout for Racing for Thunder, a retrospective of the artist Rammellzee at Red Bull Arts in New York City, curated by Max Wolf and Carlo McCormick.